AtikRhaman/CommandLine-and-GitHub/README.md

 - git rebase branch-name  // this is another way of merging called rebase.
 This is used as base branch
 - g reset --hard origin/master // back to origin remote master branch

+# - Firebase
+- npm run build   // to build a react project
+- firebase deploy   // to deploy into firebase and go live